What is Paint?

 - Gloss to make the paint shiny and more washable

-- Solvent: This is a clear, volatile substance which readily evaporates on exposure to the atmosphere and thus forms no part of the dried coating.
+- Solvent: This is a clear, volatile substance that readily evaporates on exposure to the atmosphere and thus forms no part of the dried coating.
 It is used to give the paint:-

 - Ease of Application by thinning the viscosity of the resin or paint.